-Attendance Policy
+Attendance Policy:

 - As future professionals, it is incumbent upon you to demonstrate that you are ready to begin meeting the demands of the teaching profession.
 When you are employed as a fulltime teacher, you will be expected to be present in your classroom each of the days of your contract (typically 150-180 teaching days per year plus additional staff-only days, depending on the district).
-Since regular attendance is an essential function of the teaching profession it is also mandatory in this course.
-Auburn City Schools has 189 teacher days in the school year.
+Since regular attendance is an essential function of the teaching profession, it is also highly encouraged in this course.
 Teachers are allowed to take 2 personal days (some people call these "no questions asked" absences) per year.
 This works out to approximately 1% of the required teacher days.
 If the same criteria were to be applied to the number of class hours required for this course during a semester (45 contact hours), that would work out to approximately 30 minutes of allowable "personal" or "unexcused" absences.
 However, this is not convenient for record keeping purposes.
 Therefore, students will be permitted to have one (1) "no questions asked" absence during the semester.
-Your instructor may also elect to deduct from this one absence any chronic tardiness that you exhibit during the semester.
+The instructor may also elect to deduct from this one absence any chronic tardiness that you exhibit during the semester.
 If so, this will be communicated to you during the first class period.
-Make sure you make a note of your instructor's policies regarding tardiness so that you can refer to it during the semester if you have questions.
-Each unexcused absences beyond one (1) will result in a 10% reduction in your total number of final points available to be earned for the semester. - Students who are absent for "excused" reasons (please see the Tiger Cub for specific information regarding excused absences) must provide the instructor with appropriate documentation within one (1) week from the date of the absence.
+Make sure you make a note of your instructor's policies regarding tardiness so that you can refer to it during the semester if you have questions. - Students who are absent for "excused" reasons (please see the Student Policy eHandbook for specific information regarding excused absences) must provide the instructor with appropriate documentation within one (1) week from the date of the absence.
 Since this is a class that meets once per week, that means that the documentation must be provided to the instructor no later than the end of the class session following the date of the absence.
-If the reason for the absence is such that this is not possible, it is the student's responsibility to communicate with the instructor and make other arrangements.

-- If the total number of absences equals three (3) or more and excused absences constitute at least two (2) of those absences, students may be directed to (1) request a withdrawal based on medical or other circumstances allowed by university policy and (2) re-enroll when the essential function of regular attendance can be demonstrated.
+If the reason for the absence is such that this is not possible, it is the student's responsibility to communicate with the instructor and make other arrangements. - If the total number of absences equals three (3) or more and excused absences constitute at least two (2) of those absences, students may be directed to (1) request a withdrawal based on medical or other circumstances allowed by university policy and (2) re-enroll when the essential function of regular attendance can be demonstrated.
 If the university policy governing withdrawals does not apply, designated grade penalties for unexcused absences will be invoked (A grade of "FA" Failure due to excessive absences will be submitted as the final grade).
 The student is ineligible for applying for a withdrawal unless 66% (2 of a minimum of 3) of the absences are documented as "excused." - "Excused" absences are defined as absences that have been documented as occurring for University approved reasons.
 ALL absences will be considered to be "Unexcused" until and unless the instructor is in possession of the appropriate documentation for that absence.
-Excuses must be the original and not a copy.
-If you need the excuse for another class bring the original and a copy.
-The instructor will look at the original and keep the copy.
 Please be aware that the instructor may verify any or all medical or other documentation that is presented for absence verification purposes.
-The falsification or forgery of medical documentation is considered to be an act of Academic Dishonesty, subject to sanctions as spelled out in the Tiger Cub by the Academic Dishonesty Committee.
+The falsification or forgery of medical documentation is considered to be an act of Academic Dishonesty, subject to sanctions as spelled out in the Student Policy eHandbook by the Academic Dishonesty Committee.
 Additionally, some physicians have been known to file separate civil charges against those who have committed this type of forgery.